rjain2470/rjain2470.github.io/_pages/projects.md

 ### autoformalization

 These are my projects related to autoformalization and autoreasoning in [Lean](https://en.wikipedia.org/wiki/Lean_(proof_assistant)).
 Autoformalization can be refers to the process of translating mathematical statements and proofs into a formal language such as Lean, whereas autoreasoning denotes the ability of a system produces original formal mathematics with minimal human intervention.
-That being said, "autoformalization" has become a blanket term for both.
 Among other motivations, the most ambitious possible outcome of this work would be a system capable of producing novel mathematical proofs, which, having been written in a formal language, would be _a priori_ correct.

 <div class="projects">
 {% if site.enable_project_categories and page.display_categories %}